c4s4/sweetohm/content/resume/golang.en.md

 # Tools for MieuxPlacer.com *(2018-03 to now)*

 At <http://mieuxplacer.com>, I have used Go to write scripts to call webservices and batches to updates economic data.
+The performance improvement was spectacular.

 I also have organized a Go and TDD workshop.

 # Personal activities *(since 2014)*